Organising a group excursion to the Gallery? Here are some tips for a memorable class experience.

 Before you visit:

 - Please use the Risk Assessment Guides to assist your planning.
-Guides are individually tailored for each event.
-Refer to the relevant exhibition page to access the specific Risk Assessment Guide for the exhibition you are interested in visiting.
+Risk Assessment Guides are individually tailored for each event and can be accessed from the webpage of the relevant education program.

 - Temporary vehicle set down is located on Limestone Street adjacent to the RSL Park (corner of Limestone and Nicholas Streets).
 Traffic lights regulate pedestrian crossing.

 - A large lift services all levels of the Gallery.

 - Adjacent to the Gallery Forecourt is a shaded area suitable for eating breaks.
 The RSL Park is also shaded (seating onto grass).
 Note the park is situated across the road from the Gallery – traffic lights regulate pedestrian crossing.